 This does not contradict the fact that if your corn doesn’t show signs of expiration even if truly expired from manufacturer standard, you should not eat it.

 It is favorable to eat if the signs of its outright expiration aren’t visible for you to see.
-Although it would still be best you avoid expired food altogether.
+However, it would still be best if you avoid expired food altogether.

 How to Maintain and Store Your Popcorn